How to convert BigInteger to BigDecimal or BigDecimal to BigInteger in Java with example

 Using BigDecimal.valueOf method

-The only limitation with this is if bigintger contains a larger number as shown below.
+The only limitation is if bigintger contains a larger number as shown below.
 It will give the wrong number as intValue used.

 you can use intValue or longValue method of BigInteger in the valueOf method.